polilluminato/eobot-api/README.md

 ## API Implmentation

-Currently I implement these APIs
+I implement all the APIs listed in the developers page:

 - Get Balances
 - Get Mining Mode